Here is our PLOT DIAGRAM inspired by That Teaching Blog! If you have not checked this great ELA blog out, DO IT!

 I aspire, in each of my lessons, to utilize the I,WE,YOU model of teaching.
 Sometimes this occurs all together in one mini lesson with a brief teacher model, group practice, and independent work.
 Other times, this gradual release of responsibility occurs over the course of a few days.
 For this particular skill, I opted for the "few days" since PLOT can be a tricky skill for students as well as the reading of books necessary for practice takes up a lot of additional time.

+The first day, we reviewed the different elements of plot (4th grade standard).
+I had the students work together with their partner to create our plot diagram on their own using flash cards - don't forget to cover up the group chart during this activity!
 I also shared with the kids a fun way to remember that good plots are not always an even triangle (when you think about it, good books have a HUGE rising action section, strong climax, and a rather short falling action.
 This helps keep the reader engaged and satisfied).
 Remember the Plotasaurus in the diagram?
 I found this cute way to remember it from a fun high school writer's blot The Epic, The Awesome, The Random.
 She gives some unique and inspiring "student" insight in her post "Not Your Teacher's Plot Diagram" (love it when kids think outside of the box!)

 The students also drew one in their NB as a reminder :)